UpLink Azure Migration

 - Reduce operational toil and improve deployment velocity

-By leveraging Azure’s native services, we enabled the team to deploy changes faster, gain end-to-end visibility, and operate within a single cloud environment.
+By leveraging Azure’s native services, we enabled the team to deploy changes faster, gain end-to-end visibility, and operate within the West Europe region in addition to our existing East US presence.

 Key Features